jschneier/django-storages/docs/backends/gcloud.rst

 Google Cloud Storage
 ====================

-This backend provides Django File API for `Google Cloud Storage <https://cloud.google.com/storage/>`_ using the Python library provided by Google.
+This backend implements the Django File API for `Google Cloud Storage <https://cloud.google.com/storage/>`_ using the Python library provided by Google.